JakeSteam/blog-programming/_posts/2025-10-11-automating-steam-trading-cards.md

 _Note: Sometimes this process gets "stuck" due to a failed request.
 Refreshing the page and tapping "Sell All Cards" again continues from where it paused._

+_Note 2: Some cards (e.g. from delisted games) are not marketable.
+These can be converted into gems, but are almost worthless._

 ### Confirming

 _However_, there might be another reason the cards don't sell: You haven't confirmed them yet!
 Depending on your Steam Guard settings, you may need to approve every marketplace listing on your phone, a feature implemented to protect expensive items but a bit silly for hundreds of cheap ones.